sberl/supersid/docs/SuperSIDonRaspi3.md

 To do this, click on the Raspberry icon in the upper left of the screen.
 From the drop down, choose Preferences > Raspberry Pi Configuration.
 Under the Interface tab, Enable SSH & VNC.
 Move your cursor to the upper right of the window and hover over the icon that will show the wlan0 (WiFi) address that your router has assigned to the RPi.
 You will need to record this address (192.168.1.xxx) in order to access via SSH or VNC.
 When complete, open a terminal window type fbset to find the current screen resolution and record it.
+In the event that VNC gives you the error "currently cannot show desktop" you will have to lower the screen resolution.

 ## 1) Get the latest supersid software